Croydon: Education

 The town is home to Croydon College, with its main site on Park Lane and College Road near East Croydon station.
 It has over 13,000 students attending one of its three sub-colleges.
 The sub-colleges were created in 2007.
 The three sub-colleges are the Croydon Sixth Form College, Croydon Skills and Enterprise College and the Croydon Higher Education College.
 The Higher Education College offers university-level education in a range of subjects from Law through to Fine Art.
 Croydon Skills and Enterprise College delivers training and education opportunities.

-The town has five fee-paying schools, three of which are part of the Whitgift Foundation.
+The town has several fee-paying schools, three of which are part of the Whitgift Foundation.
 Two are boys' schools (though Trinity School has a co-educational sixth form): Whitgift School was situated near the Almshouses until 1931 when it moved to its current site in Haling Park in South Croydon, the Middle School (renamed Trinity School of John Whitgift in 1954) remained on the site until 1965 when it moved to Shirley Park.
 A direct grant grammar school until 1968, it is now a member of the Headmasters' Conference.
-Old Palace School, an independent girls' school situated in the old Summer Palace of the Archbishops of Canterbury, joined the Whitgift Foundation group of schools in 1993.
-Croham Hurst School, an independent girls' school in South Croydon, became part of Old Palace in 2007 and its old buildings are now used as the Old Palace junior school.
+Old Palace School, an independent girls' school situated in the old Summer Palace of the Archbishops of Canterbury, joined the Whitgift Foundation group of schools in 1993, but closed in 2025.
+Croham Hurst School, an independent girls' school in South Croydon, became part of Old Palace in 2007 and its old buildings were subsequently used as the Old Palace junior school.
 The site of the old Whitgift grammar school is now the Whitgift shopping centre whose freehold is owned by the Whitgift Foundation.
+Croydon High School is an independent (fee paying) girls' school in Selsdon, and a member of the Girls' Day School Trust.
+Royal Russell School is a co-educational independent (fee paying) boarding and day school in South Croydon and is a member of the Headmasters' Conference.

 Croydon is also home to three single-sex Catholic state schools.
 The formerly independent John Fisher School in Purley has not charged fees since the late 1970s, but during the 1990s was selective, choosing boys via exams, interviews, tests, previous school reports and written statements.
-The school ended its selection policy in 1999, and now accepts pupils under a points system, which favours those who have high mass attendance and whose families are most involved in the Catholic Church.
-Coloma Convent Girls' School is one of England's Catholic girls' schools: formerly a grammar school, it has now, like John Fisher, adopted points-based admission criteria.
-St. Joseph's College, on Beulah Hill in Upper Norwood, is a boys' school with a mixed sixth form.
+The school ended its selection policy in 1999, and now accepts pupils under a points system, which favours those who have high mass attendance.
+Coloma Convent Girls' School is a Catholic girls' school formerly a grammar school, it has now, like John Fisher, adopted points-based admission criteria.
+St Joseph's College, on Beulah Hill in Upper Norwood, is a boys' school with a mixed sixth form.
+Thomas More is a Catholic mixed state school.

-Croydon High School for Girls is an independent girls' school in Selsdon, and a member of the Girls' Day School Trust.
-The Japanese Saturday School of London, a weekend Japanese programme, uses Croydon High School as its Croydon Campus (クロイドン校舎 Kuroidon Kōsha).

-Royal Russell School is a co-educational independent boarding and day school in South Croydon and is a member of the Headmasters' Conference.